-It's sometimes easy to forget that The Monkees (and in particular, their television series) became very much a staple of kids-themed Saturday afternoon television in the late 1960s and early 1970s.
-After The Monkees and NBC mutually agreed to end production of The Monkees in 1968 after only two seasons (and multiple Emmy Awards, including Outstanding Comedy Series in 1967), the series premiered in syndication in the fall of 1969 on a new network, CBS, where it was shown through September 1972 (either at 12 noon or 12:30 pm).
-Shortly afterward, the show moved to ABC, where it aired through the summer of 1973 (during the 1 pm time slot).
+It's sometimes easy to forget that The Monkees (and in particular, their television series) became very much a staple of kids-themed Saturday morning/afternoon television in the late 1960s and early 1970s.
+After The Monkees and NBC mutually agreed to end production of The Monkees in 1968 after only two seasons (and multiple Emmy Awards, including Outstanding Comedy Series in 1967), the series premiered in reruns in the fall of 1969 on a new network, CBS, where it was shown through September 1972.
+Shortly afterward, the show moved to ABC, where it aired through the summer of 1973.

 For an in-depth listing of the new songs that were chosen for the late 1969/early 1970s reruns, visit these pages at the Monkees Film & TV Vault website:

 1971-1972 season on CBS

 Almost right away, The Monkees became a ratings success in reruns.
 In his book, The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation, Monkees historian Andrew Sandoval noted that the first few weeks of repeats on CBS earned an audience of over 8 million viewers.
 In a 1971 article written by future Rhino Records chief Harold Bronson, he wrote that "the foursome receive something like 1,000 fan letters a week (down from the 5,000 a day at the height of their success, but still substantial for a re-run series)."